-68. Public Holidays
+90. Public Holidays

-- 68.1 A public holiday means a day that is declared to be a public holiday under the Public Holidays Act (NT). - 68.2 An employee will observe any day proclaimed or gazetted to be a public holiday and will be paid salary as if those days were not public holidays. - 68.3 A part-time employee will receive payment for a public holiday which falls on a day normally worked by the employee as part of the employee's agreed hours of duty. - An employee may be required to work on any public holiday.
+- 90.1 This clause is subject to the National Employment Standards outlined under section 114 of the FW Act. - 90.2 A public holiday means a day that is declared to be a public holiday under the Public Holidays Act (NT). - 90.3 An employee will observe any day proclaimed or gazetted to be a public holiday and will be paid salary as if those days were not public holidays. - 90.4 A part-time employee will receive payment for a public holiday which falls on a day normally worked by the employee as part of the employee's agreed hours of duty. - 90.5 An employee may be required to work on any public holiday.

-69. Redeployment and Redundancy
+91. Redeployment and Redundancy